BawdyAnarchist/quBSD/Future_Development.md

 pwd
 	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)
 	- Right now I'm not so confident on how that's working
+	- To get around the pw -V problem, you could put /usr/local/bin/pw wrapper

 Host as Unprivileged user
 	- All jails will have an epair to an offline *Control Jail*